teslamate-org/teslamate/website/docs/integrations/Node-RED.md

 ## Telegram Configuration
 To enter your Telegram Bot's parameters:
 - Edit the `Status Messages` Telegram node in the Notifications flow, then select the pencil icon next to the `Bot` name.
-- Replace the `Bot` field with the name of your Telegram bot
+- Replace the `Bot-Name` field with the name of your Telegram bot
 - Fill the `Token` field with the value that you copied from setting up your bot.

 |<b>Telegram configuration pop-up</b>|